GT458/ASKL/README.md

 # ASKL

-ASKL (pronounced 'ASKULL') is a beat-saber inspired game where a user has 4 sabers to control with the keys 'A S K L'.
-A randomly selected song will play and the user will have to hit the right key combinations that match the beat of the song to earn points.
+ASKL (pronounced 'ASKULL') is a beat-saber inspired game where a user must time and capture incoming cubes with the keys 'A S K L'.
+The cubes will increase with speed and a user will accumulate points as more cubes are captured.
 Users can be on a continuous point streak for not missing a beat.
-The rules are simple.
-Start the song, hit the right keys and make it to the end.
 Too many mistakes and you will have to restart.

 # Functionality

 In ASKL, users will be able to:

-* Select a song from a list or be given a random song to play to
 * Start the game and use the ASKL keys to hit the right letter combinations
-* Earn a local high score for their session (perhaps a global highscore board as well?)
+* Earn a local high score for their session
 * Pause, resume, and restart the game or return to the main menu

 In addition, this project will include: